Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/index.md

 ### Known issues and limitations

 * Alembic for Unity **only supports** the following build targets: **Windows 64-bit**, **MacOS X** and **Linux 64-bit**.
-* Alembic does not support Material import and export.
+* The Alembic format does not support Material import and export.
-* Importing non-convex meshes results in malformed geometry (for example, triangles with flipped normals).
+* Importing meshes with non-convex polygons results in malformed geometry (for example, triangles with flipped normals).
 * Adding an FBX GameObject as a child of an Alembic Prefab prevents you from building your project.
 Instead, Create a new Prefab with both the FBX GameObject and the Alembic Prefab as children.